brunswyck/docuhub/docs/_sources/cheats/vim.rst.txt

 .. note:: **.** means line at cursor position

+.. note:: specify lines relative to the current position with +n and -n

+- yank range lines into register x `:[range]y[ank] [x]`
+- the entire buffer `:%yank`

 .. code-block:: bash

    # range from cursor -> +5 lines
    .,+5
+   :+2y      " two lines after the current line
+   :-2y      " two lines before the current line :-2,+2y   " two lines before the cursor and two lines after :.,+3     " yank current line and the next 3 :-3,.yank " current line and the previous 3
+   :4yank    " copy line 4

+   :4t.      " copy line 4 to below current position
+   :4t-      " copy line 4 to 1 line above
+   :-27,-26y " copy the line at -27 lines current position

 copy a block